tetat/simple-banking-cli-application/README.md

 # Simple Banking Application

-Welcome to simple banking application with command liine interface.
+Welcome to simple banking application with command line interface.
 It allows administrators and customers to create account and manage their transactions.

 ## Functionalities